Barbary macaque: Phylogeny

-The Barbary macaque is the most primitive macaque species, meaning it is genetically closest to the ancestral form of all macaques.
-Phylogenetic and molecular analyses show it is a sister group to all macaque species in Asia.
+The Barbary macaque is the most basal macaque species.
+Phylogenetic and molecular analyses show it is a sister group to all Asian macaque species.
 The results of a phylogenetic analysis show that the chromosomes of Barbary macaque resemble those of the rhesus macaque with the exception of chromosomes 1, 4, 9, and 16.
 It was also discovered that chromosome 18 in the Barbary macaque is homologous to chromosome 13 in humans.